How to Start a Square Foot Garden

 Controlling Pests in a Square Foot Garden

 Pests can be a problem in any garden.
-Because a SFG gets crowded, it can be harder to detect pests early.
+Because a square food garden gets crowded, it can be harder to detect pests early.
 Companion planting is a popular option, but it’s also important to take the time to inspect plants regularly and deal with outbreaks using organic or chemical treatments sooner rather than later.
 Because this type of garden takes up such a small area, it can be easier to add cover fabric or protective mesh framing, deterrents that would be unrealistic in a larger garden.

 In conclusion, if you don’t think a melon can flourish in six-inch deep soil or a squash plant can reign supreme in cramped quarters, Mel Bartholomew spent decades before his death in 2016 proving those very things were possible.
 He showed gardeners around the world what one square foot of growing area can yield with the right strategy, and that thinking small with big intentions can be one of the most best ways to garden.